Why Should I Donate?

 - The Barnard Archives and Special Collections, in coordination with the Barnard Zine Library, will also collect zine correspondence and related ephemera created and collected by zinesters that fall within the scope of the Barnard Zine Library’s collection development policy.

 How Do I Donate?

-Donors are encouraged to contact the Archives regarding donations of collections and single items.
+Donors are encouraged to contact the Archives regarding donations of collections.
 We are happy to work with the donor to determine what records or documents within their collection have historical value.